dougEfresh/fireblocks-sdk-rs/docs/ContractTemplatesApi.md

 > models::ContractTemplateDto upload_contract_template(contract_upload_request, idempotency_key)
 Upload contract template

 Upload a new contract template.
-This contract template will be available for the workspace
+This contract template will be available for the workspace. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters